microsoft/vscode-docs-authoring/README.md

 # vscode-docs-authoring

 This repo contains code for the Docs Markdown VS Code extension, which provides Markdown authoring assistance for contributing to docs.microsoft.com.
-The Docs Markdown extension ships in the VS Code Marketplace, either as an individual extension or bundled with other useful extensions as part of the Docs Authoring Pack.
+The Docs Markdown extension ships in the VS Code Marketplace, either as an [individual extension](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-markdown) or bundled with other useful extensions as part of the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

+The Docs Authoring Pack also includes [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint), a popular linter by David Anson, and [DocFx](https://marketplace.visualstudio.com/items?itemName=ms-docfx.DocFX) (beta), which enables a docs.microsoft.com-specific Markdown preview.

+## Prerequisites and Assumptions

-To accurately insert relative links, images, and other embedded content, you must have your VS Code workspace scoped to the root of your cloned OPS repo.
+To accurately insert relative links, images, and other embedded content with Docs Markdown, you must have your VS Code workspace scoped to the root of your cloned OPS repo.
 Some syntax supported by the extension, such as alerts and snippets, are custom Markdown for OPS, and will not render correctly unless published via OPS.

-## How to Use the Extension
+## How to Use the Docs Markdown Extension

 To access the Docs Markdown menu, type `ALT+M`.
 You can click or use up/down arrows to select the function you want, or type to start filtering, then hit `ENTER` when the function you want is highlighted in the menu.
 The following are available: